 Many schools offer tuition reimbursement incentive programs, sometimes dubbed “scrip” programs, to help individuals pay for their schooling.
-At St. John’s Lutheran School in Illinois, for example, you can purchase gift cards, digital gift cards and other items and a portion of your purchase will go toward your school tuition for the following year.
+At St. Paul Catholic School, in Connecticut for example, you can purchase gift cards, digital gift cards and other items and a portion of your purchase will go toward your school tuition for the following year.

 Plan and Save

 Sometimes, the best way to afford private school is to do the hard work of budgeting and saving from a young age.
 The most successful parents often begin a savings program, such as a 529 College Savings Plan, as soon as they have a child, giving them 18 or more years to build up a college fund, or at least five or six years to build savings for K-12 education.
 Others add as much money as they can to an emergency savings fund on a weekly or monthly basis.
 If you include private school education as an essential line-item in your monthly budget, you might be surprised to see how rapidly you can build up an adequate educational savings fund.